Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 ----

-He awoke to a pleasant smell. "…Eggs?"
+He awoke to a pleasant smell. "...Eggs?"

 Hoeff detangled himself from Natalie and the sheets and stumbled towards the kitchen.
 Daar was busy in front of the comparatively little stove and fridge, humming some terrible Gaoian tune to himself.
 Seriously, their music was like Chinese opera with extra pain.
-Some Humans liked it, though…but "atonal" to Chimp meant "hipster bullshit with bad sound."
+Some Humans liked it, though... but "atonal" to Chimp meant "hipster bullshit with bad sound."

 Whatever.
 The food smelled good, at least.

 "Chimp!
 Sit down, I’m almost done."
 Walsh stumbled out of his room as well and sat down at the table without ceremony.
-"Boss should be…"
+"Boss should be..."

 And right on cue, Coombes stumbled out, too.
 Daar returned his attention to the massive pile of food he was preparing.
 "Boss, can you set the table?
 Seven places, please."

-"Hnn…sure."
+"Hnn... sure."
 Coombes yawned, and everyone succumbed.
 He stumbled to the cabinet to get plates and cups.

 "I made coffee, Tiny.
 Could you?"
 Daar was too busy wrangling bacon. *All* of the bacon, by the sound and smell.
-In short order, coffee was poured, the table was set for everyone, and Daar marched over and scooped…
+In short order, coffee was poured, the table was set for everyone, and Daar marched over and scooped...

-"Uh…bud, what’s this?"
+"Uh... bud, what’s this?"

 "Simmered Kwek roe!
 Trust me, you’ll like it."